Pi4J/pi4j.github.io/content/featured-projects/joystick-game.md

 ![image](https://user-images.githubusercontent.com/60224159/157848094-2b43e3ba-8434-41bd-950c-d0847718ac24.png)
 ![image](https://user-images.githubusercontent.com/60224159/157848257-f9b3c795-bf30-4fdd-8a57-3e9259c35a1f.png)

-### This how ADC works under the hood, steps of converting Analog to Digital
+### This is how ADC works under the hood, steps of converting Analog to Digital

 1) Analog voltage goes through `Vin`,
 2) Then it's passed to a network of voltage comparators that compares its voltage to the selected reference range (Vref, which is selected at the time of wiring).